I wish travel therapy was covered by my health insurance. –Anonymous

 When we travel, I am a walking medicine chest!
 While most people check and double check their travel ID’s, tickets, boarding passes, and pass ports (which we do as well), I check and double check to make sure I have all the medication I need, both prescribed and over the counter.
 My symptoms can often be managed with medications so I will always bring more than I need, just in case I need it or in the rare case that there are any hiccups in our travel plans (i.e. no plane in Salt Lake City!).
 Since my illness can be unpredictable, I go prepared for anything.
 I would rather bring home unused meds than not have enough to manage on the road.
 I always consider how I will travel with my meds.
 Do you need a written prescription to get you through TSA checks or customs?
 If you travel with sharps like me, do you know how to do that properly?
 One of my drugs needs to be kept cool so that can be a trick!

-I always make sure that my precious carry on space leaves my meds within reach.
+I always make sure that my precious carry-on space leaves my meds within reach.
 Never, ever put your meds in your checked bags in the event that your luggage gets lost in Chicago and you are looking for it in Stockholm!
-(My poor husband!
-He had no luggage for several days and had to attend a formal dinner in the clothes he traveled in!)
+(My poor husband!)

 Being sick doesn’t always mean you can’t travel

 My illness has quieted now after some very difficult times.
-(I hate to say that kind of thing out loud.
-It’s like my body hears me bragging and says.
-“Oh yeah?
-Take this!”)
-In fact, the simple act of writing this kicked my body into a slight rebellion and you might’ve seen me mention a tough 48 hours recently on Instagram.
 I have been determined not to be defined by my body’s bad manners and even after a major hospitalization, I was well enough to be on a plane to Scotland two months later.

 I want to go, do, and see!
 I don’t want to be sick!
 I do know my limits though and while I might push them from time to time, I do know that traveling is ultimately good for my soul.